sghall/resonance/docs/src/routes/documentation/createNodeGroup/README4.md

 The logic is as follows:
 1. If the value is a function, it will be used as a custom tween function.
-2. The key and value are passed to the function below:
+2. Then the key and value are passed to the function below:

 ```js
 import {